tikv/website/content/blog/tikv-3.0ga-release-notes.md

 * 10 Field Count
 * 3000 Thread Count (per node, so 9000 total)

+According to these results below, and the real-world experience of our customers, we're proud to say that TiKV 3.0.0 is the fastest, most usable TiKV yet!

 ### Reading the benchmarks

-Since we used 3 YCSB benchers running simutaneously, you can see the results of benchers 1 through 3 below.
+Since we used 3 YCSB benchers running simultaneously, you can see the results of benchers 1 through 3 below.

 For the results, `Takes(s)`, `Count`, and `OPS` are better if they are higher.
 The final fields detailing `us` units, lowest is best.